intuition-dev/INTUITION2/docs/css.md

 ### More on Sass
 In general you should leverage a CSS framework, there are many to chose from.
-We default to http://github.com/picturepan2/spectre , it looks nice, is small, has full features and can be modified for AMP.

 For font, we default to Open Sans, but like a CSS framework, you can use any.